Dazaa1/functional-programming/chapter_one/exercice_five/notes.md

 ```

 - Functional programming encourages the use of expressions.
-- Function calls are expressions cause they return a value that can be used, even function with no return statements return ==None==
+- Function calls are expressions cause they return a value that can be used, even function with no return statements return `None`